georgescarvalho/ACDC/Harmonization.md

 # Sensors Harmonization

 **Considerations:** all harmonization for all sensores must follow this document.
 In the next sections is present the minimum requirements for each case/scenario but if a sensor can fill more fields from harmonization, its possible to add that too but the fiels will still be optionals (SHOULD/MAY).
+FIXME

 ## Minimum Dataset

+**Considerations** this minimum dataset MUST be applied to all scenarios.
+FIXME

 **Dataset:**